emeraldhieu/stock-consultant/README.md

 ## Getting started

 Check out the project.
-In home directory, run the following commands.
+In project's root directory, run the following commands.

-`cd stock-consultant` # Change directory to 'stock-consultant'
+`cd stock-consultant` # Change directory to "stock-consultant"

+You can do either one of these

+##### Run the project using Maven plugin

-`mvn spring-boot:run` # Run Spring Boot microservice
+`mvn spring-boot:run`

-OR you can
+##### Build and execute a JAR file

-`mvn clean install` # Build a jar file
+`mvn clean install` # Build a jar file into "target" folder

+`cd target` # Change directory to "target" folder

 `java -jar stock-consultant-1.0-SNAPSHOT-exec.jar` # Run the executable

+#### Check it out!

-To check if it works, open `http://localhost:8080/.rest/api/v2/hello` on your web browser
+Open `http://localhost:8080/.rest/api/v2/hello` on your web browser

 `Hello world` displayed means it's working!!

-⚠️ Make sure port 8080 is available.
+⚠️ Make sure port 8080 is available before executing above commands.

 ## Querying close price